ldavid432/gauntlet-loot-popup/README.md

 - Which items the rare item sound is played for
   - Weapon seed, Armour seed and/or Enhanced seed

+If you'd like to preview your customization you can run the command (type in chat) `::gauntletlootpreview`.
+This will bring up the popup with some fake loot.

 ### Other Notes

 - Can be closed with the close icon, by pressing ESC or by clicking outside the popup (if that setting is enabled).
 - From my testing this *Should* be included in screenshots taken by the `Screenshots` plugin.

 ### Screenshots